nateaff/Rtutorials/docs/tut1.md

 The help documentation can be found using the console (which is fast), using the help panel in Rstudio, and is also online.
 Googling specific questions can also lead to good answers. [http://stackoverflow.com] has a large group of users and you can find some questions answered by expert users.

+# Basic data types

+Most data types in `R` can be thought of as either

+1. Vectors or arrays of a single data type,
+2. Lists which contain multiple data types.

+For more on data types try Hadley Wickham's [Advanced R](https://adv-R.had.co.nz).
+(Many of the examples and notes below are taken from this book.)

 ## Primitive types